-R Kelly found guilty in sex trafficking trial
+R. Kelly found guilty in sex trafficking trial

 US singer R Kelly has been found guilty of running a scheme to exploit his fame to sexually abuse women and children over two decades.

-Eleven accusers, nine women and two men, took the stand over the searing six-week trial to describe sexual humiliation and violence.
+Eleven accusers, nine women and two men, took the stand over the searing six-week trial to describe sexual humiliation and violence at his hands.

 After two days of deliberation, the jury found Kelly guilty on all the charges he was facing.

-He is due to be sentenced on 4 May, and faces decades behind bars.
+Sentencing is due on 4 May.
+He could spend the rest of his life behind bars.

-Prosecutors accused Kelly of using his fame and fortune to lure in victims with promises to help their musical careers.
+Prosecutors accused Kelly, whose full name is Robert Sylvester Kelly, of using his fame and fortune to lure in victims with promises to help their musical careers.
 Several of his victims testified that they were underage when he sexually abused them.

-The 54-year-old Grammy-winning singer, whose real name is Robert Sylvester Kelly, was found guilty of violating the Mann act, a law which bans interstate sex trafficking.
+He was also found guilty of violating the Mann act, a law which bans interstate sex trafficking.

+Unlike the convictions of other celebrities like comedian Bill Cosby and film producer Harvey Weinstein, most of the victims that helped convict Kelly were black.

 As the verdict was read out in court, Kelly sat still at his desk, according to reporters.